JAPAN FOOD GUIDE: LEARNING ABOUT JAPANESE CUISINE

 Plus, sweet-toothed kids (and adults) will love DisneySea’s refillable popcorn box: refill with a different flavour at every popcorn stand, with tastes ranging from black pepper to sea salt to curry to caramel to white chocolate!

 Other theme parks to consider include Odaiba’s Legoland, Moominvalley, Hanayashiki (a classic amusement park and the oldest in Japan) and KidZania, an interactive city where kids can try out being a grown-up by “working” various jobs and then spending their hard-earned money.

-Crossover attractions that will appeal to both children and their parents in Tokyo include a trip to the Ghibli Museum (introduce your kids to Studio Ghibli films before you arrive in Japan, so that they recognise the characters), an afternoon in one of Akihabara’s sense-obliterating arcades, a morning staring wide-eyed at giant crabs and blowfish at the lively fish market (currently moving to a new location), perusing the hyper-cute boutiques of eccentric Harajuku and watching a sumo wrestling match.
+Crossover attractions that will appeal to both children and their parents in Tokyo include a trip to the Ghibli Museum (introduce your kids to Studio Ghibli films before you arrive in Japan, so that they recognise the characters), an afternoon in one of Akihabara’s sense-obliterating arcades, a morning staring wide-eyed at giant crabs and blowfish at the lively fish market, perusing the hyper-cute boutiques of eccentric Harajuku and watching a sumo wrestling match.

 Kyoto is Japan’s culture capital, but that doesn’t make this city a snore-fest for easily bored children - there are plenty of things to do for families here too.